 Age - After the age of 40 the prostate begins to grow or enlarge.
-When this starts to cause problems in passing urine or not being able to pass urine doctors call this BPH or benign prostatic hyperplasia.
-After the age of 50 (possibly mid 40's if there is a family history of prostate cancer), a man is more at risk of prostate cancer.
+When this starts to cause problems in passing urine or not being able to pass urine doctors call this BPE or benign prostatic enlargement.
+After the age of 50 (possibly mid 40s if there is a family history of prostate cancer), a man is more at risk of prostate cancer.
+If close female blood relatives have breast cancer caused by a genetic alteration eg BRCA1 and 2 gene, then close male blood relatives are more at risk of developing prostate cancer.

 Your family - It's been found that prostate cancer can run in families.
 A man is 2-3 times more at risk if his dad, grandad or brother has or has had prostate cancer.
 There's also a link between specific types of breast cancer and prostate cancer.
-If close female relatives have breast cancer caused by the faulty gene, BRCA1 and 2, then close male relatives are more at risk of developing prostate cancer.